Rano Karno: Political career

+From 1997 to 2002, Karno served as a member of the People's Consultative Assembly, and from 2002 to 2007, he served as UNICEF Goodwill Ambassador, promoting literacy.

 In 2008, Karno ran for deputy regent (wakil bupati) of Tangerang as the partner of incumbent regent (bupati) Ismet Iskandar.
 The pair won the election and were expected to serve until 2013.
 While serving as deputy regent Karno continued to be active in the world of entertainment.

 In early 2011, Karno began campaigning for governor of Jakarta against incumbent Fauzi Bowo on the Indonesian Democratic Party – Struggle ticket.
 Despite showing an early lead, in early July Karno cancelled his candidacy for governor of Jakarta to run as Deputy Governor of Banten as the running mate of incumbent Bantan governor Ratu Atut Chosiyah.
 On 30 October the Banten General Elections Commission announced that Chosiyah-Karno had won the election, with 50% percent of the votes; in mid-December 2011 he resigned as Deputy Regent of Tangerang.
 He was to be sworn in on 11 January 2012 and was expected to serve until 2017.

-After Ratu Atut was arrested for a graft case, Rano took over her position and became governor in 2015.
+After Ratu Atut was arrested for a graft case, Karno took over her position and became governor in 2015.
 He tried to run for a second term in the 2017 gubernatorial election, but was defeated by Wahidin Halim.

+2024 Jakarta gubernatorial election

+In 2024, Karno ran as a candidate for Deputy governor of Jakarta to accompany Pramono Anung who is the Cabinet Secretary in the 2024 Jakarta gubernatorial election and registered with the Jakarta General Election Commission on 28 August 2024.